 Sample Daily Food Budget for Thailand

-If you stick to street food exclusively and eat three meals per day, you can each for much less: $3 to $5 (90 to 150 THB) per day.
+If you stick to street food exclusively and eat three meals daily, you can eat for much less: $3 to $5 (90 to 150 THB) daily.
+Realistically, most people will probably do a combo of the two.

 If you’re traveling on a strict budget, know that you can get away with paying less than $5 (155 THB) per day on food, not including any drinks (coffee, water, alcohol).